Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Thornwood Elementary School students will master rigorous academic standards to ensure college and career readiness.

-Performance Objective 2: STUDENT GROWTH: By June 2025, Thornwood Elementary School will increase the percentage of students demonstrating STAAR Redesign academic growth in reading and math by 5 percentage points or ≥ to 85%.
+Performance Objective 2: STUDENT GROWTH: By June 2026, Thornwood Elementary School will increase the percentage of annual growth points earned by students demonstrating STAAR academic growth in reading language arts and math by 5 percentage points or ≥ to 85%.

-Strategy 1: We will utilize ST Math program PK-5, IXL, I station, Flocabulary and Model Drawing to emphasize conceptual understanding and rigorous problem solving.
+Strategy 1: Thornwood will utilize ST Math program PK-5 and IXL to emphasize conceptual understanding and rigorous problem solving.

 Staff Responsible for Monitoring: Classroom Teachers, Intervention Staff, Administrators